GamesCreed

 Now, here’s where the game mixes it up a bit, and where it incorporates the zombies.
 For the most part, your gameplay goal in Zombie Rollerz is to kill all of the zombies.
 Simple, right?
 Well, that’s done by taking your pinball and bowling them over.
 There are a multitude of different mini arenas for you to fight zombies in, with your goal typically to re-kill every last little undead sucker.
 From what I found, Zombies usually take a hit or two to go down, but things move quickly enough that it’s far from a problem.

-In addition to the zombies, there are also objects to interact within these arenas.
+In addition to the zombies, there are also objects to interact with in these arenas.
 These range from simple things like destructible objects like boxes to things like wells that launch water bombs or furnaces that spew flames to help you take care of the hordes of zombies, to even little entrances to secret portions of the level that you can use to collect money, health, and other rewards.
 These features add some much-needed variety to the level layouts and can make hitting those zombies that much more exciting.

 Zombie Rollerz: Pinball Heroes, PC, Review, Screenshots, GamesCreed, NPC Event